 - Smoking.
 Studies show that smokers are up to 40 percent more likely than nonsmokers to die of colorectal cancer.

 - Family history.
 Your risk of developing colorectal cancer is higher than average if you have a parent or sibling who developed the disease before age 60.
 Some families share genes that make members much more susceptible to the disease; the rate of colorectal cancer in these families is very high.

 - Personal history.
 Your risk of getting colorectal cancer increases if you have had intestinal polyps (though not all types of polyps increase the risk) or chronic inflammatory bowel disease.
-Also, some research shows that women with a history of cancer of the ovary, uterus or breast have a somewhat greater chance of developing colorectal cancer.
-However, other research didn't find a breast cancer and colorectal cancer association.
+Some women with a history of cancer of the ovary, uterus or breast may have a somewhat greater chance of developing colorectal cancer.

 - Obesity.
 Excess fat, especially in the waist area, increases your risk.

 - Physical inactivity.
 People who exercise regularly and generally engage in more physical activity during the day appear to have a lower risk of colorectal cancer.

 Diet.
 Eating more fruits, vegetables and whole grains may reduce your risk.